SergeStinckwich/SSRR2012/src/documents/pages/conference-venue.html.md

 College Station is in eastern Texas (where Shelton Cooper on "The Big Bang Theory" is from), not western Texas, so don't expect a desert with cactus.

 Do expect cowboy hats, big trucks, big steaks, oil wells, and friendly people.
 November temperatures.

+# Visa information
+SSRR 2012 provides official letters of invitation to persons who have fully registered for the conference and for which payment has been received, please send an e-mail to murphy AT cse.tamu.edu.
+Note that per IEEE Policy, only registered, paid persons may receive an invitation letter to the conference.
+This letter does not guarantee that you will receive a visa.
+It is recommended that you start this process as soon as possible!